11081999/100DaysOfMLCode/README.md

 ***
 ***
 # LOG

+All code can be found on the respective Day & Folder [here](https://github.com/11081999/100DaysOfMLCode/tree/main/Code)

 ## Preparation | Day 0 : June 07, 2022

 **Today's Progress** : I have setup all the things I needed to complete this challenge and also completed choosing the projects I will work on .